20 Period Moving Average Strategy

 Moving average is oftenly used to estimate momentum of trends.
 The data of the moving average is precise & its output as a line can be customized to the preference of a indices trader.

-• Short term trading: 20 Period Moving Average Strategy
+- Short term trading: 20 Period MA Strategy

-• Long term trading: 100 Period Moving Average Strategy
+- Long term trading: 100 Period MA Trading Method

-The period of the Moving Average MA in can be measured in 1 minute trading chart, 1 hour chart, 4 H chart, daily chart or even week chart.
-For our indices trading strategy example we will use 1H chart period.
+The Moving Average (MA) period duration can be measured across the 1-minute trading chart, the 1-hour chart, the 4-hour chart, the daily chart, or even the weekly chart.
+For this indices trading strategy example, we will select the 1H chart time resolution.

-Short term moving averages are sensitive to stock price action and can identify trend signals faster than the long-term moving averages.
-Shorter term moving averages are also more prone to trading whipsaw signals compared and analyzed to long term moving averages.
+Short-term moving averages respond quickly to stock price movements and can indicate trend signals sooner than long-term averages: however, they are also more vulnerable to whipsaw signals compared to their longer-term counterparts.

 Because long-term moving averages calculate the price average using more stock price data points, the long-term moving average does not reverse as fast as a short term moving average & it is slow to catch the changes or reversals in the trend.
 However the longer term moving average is better when the market trend stays in force for a longer time.